What Is Your ONE Thing?

 Not that we don't all have tons of things to do in the course of each and every day.
 Of course.
 Our lives are complicated and filled with responsibilities and varieties of interests and passions.
 But that very rich display of options can be the very thing that keeps us from addressing the goal or the activity (or the relationship) that is most important.

-I had a dream last night about being in a house that was filled with piles of dirty clothes that I felt compelled to launder.
+The Dream I had a dream last night about being in a house that was filled with piles of dirty clothes that I felt compelled to launder.
 The sense of urgency in this dream was palpable.
 It was imperative to get this laundry done; life and death hinged on it!
 And as I was trying to deal with the overwhelming feeling of this task, I also had great concern about my adorable dog, Dash.
-She was outside and wandering around a strange camp-like site (it’s a dream!) trying to find me.
+She was outside and wandering around a strange camp-like site (it's a dream!) trying to find me.
 She was undoubtedly frightened.
-I knew I needed to get out there and find her: I was going to lose her if I didn’t.
+I knew I needed to get out there and find her: I was going to lose her if I didn't.
 But the tug toward that laundry was huge.
 I woke deeply disturbed that I could even for a second think of doing laundry before I would go outside to find the most precious part of my life.
 Calling Dr. Freud!

 You don't need a degree in psychiatry to figure this one out.
 Before I got out of bed, I knew this dream was asking me to consider the ways I'm letting small, easy, and menial tasks get in the way of the more challenging, but more creative, and ultimately more meaningful actions that I want to shape my life.
 This dream was screaming at me: How are you avoiding the ONE thing, Lezlie?

-If you’re avoiding your ONE thing, I invite you to join me in a book discussion group focusing on Gary Keller’s The ONE Thing: The Surprisingly Simple Truth Behind Extraordinary Results.
-Each session, we’ll discuss one of the three sections of the book.
+Your Invitation If you're avoiding your ONE thing, I invite you to join me in a book discussion group focusing on Gary Keller's The ONE Thing: The Surprisingly Simple Truth Behind Extraordinary Results.
+Each session, we'll discuss one of the three sections of the book.

 September 16: The Lies That Mislead and Derail Us